Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

   - ✅ Modern hero section with auto-rotating carousel
   - ✅ Responsive layout and animations
   - ✅ How It Works section with process steps
-  - ⏳ Features section (next)
+  - ✅ Features section with modern grid layout and animations
-  - ⏳ Example Gallery
+  - ⏳ Example Gallery (next)
   - ⏳ Testimonials
   - ⏳ Pricing Preview
   - ⏳ FAQ Section